juju/docs/src/en/help-rackspace.md

 juju show-cloud azure
 ```

-If at any point you believe Juju's information is out of date (e.g. Azure just
+If at any point you believe Juju's information is out of date (e.g. Rackspace just
 announced support for a new region), you can update Juju's public cloud data by
 running: